 - improving service standards.

-This article explains which legal documents you will need to set up a mechanic workshop.
-It will also explain your rights and obligations to customers, and legal issues you may face.
+This article explains which legal documents you need to set up a mechanic workshop.
+It will also explain your rights and obligations to customers and the legal issues you may face.

 Which Legal Documents Do I Need?